-If you already filed for social security retirement benefits and now you want to stop social security and reapply later, can you?
+If you already filed for Social Security retirement benefits and now you want to stop them and reapply later, can you?
 Maybe... it depends on how old you are.
-Details below.

 Stop Social Security Before Full Retirement Age

-In you are within 12 months of when your benefits started in order to stop your social security, you must repay what you have received so far.
+In you have not yet reached your full retirement age (FRA) and you are within 12 months of when your benefits started, then in order to stop receiving your Social Security benefits, you must repay what you have received so far.

 - See the If you change your mind section of the Social Security website for details.

-Voluntary Suspension - Stop Social Security After You Have Reached Full Retirement Age
+Voluntary Suspension - Works After You Have Reached Full Retirement Age

-If you have reached full retirement age but you are not yet age 70, you can stop social security benefits by asking social security to suspend your benefits.
+If you have reached your FRA but you are not yet age 70, you can stop Social Security benefits by asking them to suspend your benefits.
 This is often referred to as a "voluntary suspension" of benefits.
 Your benefits can then start accumulating delayed retirement credits, so you can collect more when you reapply later.

 - See Voluntary Suspension of Social Security Benefits for details.